hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 Currently, the only special `stringType` allowed is a URI.
-This allows HAPI to serve a time series of references to resources (pointed to by the URIs), and then each URI entity can be separately retrieved by a client that knows how to utilize specific URIs.
+This allows HAPI to serve a time series of references to resources (pointed to by the URIs), and then each URI entity can be separately retrieved by a client that knows how to handle that kind of URI.
 A generic HAPI client is not expected to be able to interpret all possible kinds of URIs.
 A common use case will be the listing of images, so there is some expectation that many HAPI clients would be able to retrieve and display a time series of images in typical formats.